Microsoft Intune service description

 Here are the types of notices Microsoft provides about the Intune service:

-- To help you plan for service changes, we notify you at least 30-90 days prior to the service upgrade, depending on the impact of the change .
+- To help you plan for service changes, we notify you at least 30-90 days prior to the service upgrade, depending on the impact of the change.
 This will happen using in-product communication channels like notice board alerts.
-These changes may include:
+These changes might include:

 - Updates that might have compliance or regulatory impact